elewarr/VATTracker-App-Store/privacy.md

 ### Website

-VATTracker website is using GitHub pages and relies on GitHub's [privacy policy](https://github.com/site/privacy).
+VATTracker website is using GitHub pages and relies completely and exclusively on GitHub's [Privacy Policy](https://github.com/site/privacy).

+### App Store and payment process

+VATTracker is available exclusively on App Store and payment process is subject to Apple's [Privacy Policy](https://www.apple.com/legal/privacy/).

 ---
 ###### 2020, Krystian Lewandowski